 If you’re considering having Eye Surgery or if you’re just doing research, its important to understand your eyelid anatomy and eye concerns for better results.
 The eyelids serve as very efficient protectors for our eyes.

 Ageing can cause many changes to our bodies, and our eyes are no exception.
 Drooping eyelids are a common result of ageing.
-Aside from the obvious cosmetic change that results from drooping eyelids, they can also affect an individuals eyesight and even restrict your field of vision.
+Aside from the obvious cosmetic change that results from drooping eyelids, they can also affect an individual’s eyesight and even restrict your field of vision.
 Fortunately, blepharoplasty can help correct this.
-Below, we will talk a little more about the anatomy of eyelids and discuss some of the common glossary terms related to blepharoplasty to help you understand what they mean.
+Below, we will talk a little more about the anatomy of eyelids, as well as, some of the common glossary terms related to blepharoplasty to help you understand what they mean.

 Get our Blepharoplasty Guide!

 Visit the Eyelid Surgery page.